Neytiri

-Neytiri te Tskaha Mo'at'ite is a fictional character and one of the protagonists in the Avatar franchise, created by James Cameron.
-She is portrayed by Zoe Saldaña.
+Neytiri is a character from the science fiction film franchise Avatar, created by James Cameron.
+She is portrayed by Zoe Saldaña in the films Avatar (2009), Avatar: The Way of Water (2022) and Avatar: Fire and Ash (2025).
+Neytiri also appears in various comic book series published by Dark Horse Comics.

-Neytiri is the feisty, beautiful ‘princess’ of the Na'vi clan, Omaticaya.
-While in a Pandoran forest, she meets a lost Jake Sully, and saves him from a pack of viperwolves.
-After Jake is initiated into the clan, Neytiri becomes his teacher, introducing him to the Na’vi culture and helping him learn how to become part of the forest, eventually falling in love and mating with him.
-Neytiri fights alongside Jake in the assault on the Tree of Souls, saves him from being killed by Colonel Miles Quaritch, and drives the RDA off of Pandora.

-Over the following fifteen years, Neytiri has three children with Jake: sons Neteyam and Lo'ak and a daughter named Tuk.
-The couple also adopts another daughter named Kiri, born of Dr. Grace Augustine’s inert avatar body.
-Miles "Spider" Socorro is also an unofficial member of the Sully family, with Neytiri being the only member who distrusts him due to his lineage and human nature.

-The character also appears in literature, including various comic book series published by Dark Horse Comics.
-Various merchandise of the character have also been produced, including action figures and toys produced for McDonald's Happy Meals.
+Neytiri is one of the Na'vi, the indigenous people of the moon Pandora.
+She meets the human Jake Sully, who is piloting an avatar—a hybrid body grown from both human and Na'vi DNA.
+Neytiri becomes Jake's teacher, helping learn the Na'vi ways and integrating him into the clan.
+She falls in love with him, and together they drive the human colonizers off Pandora.
+Neytiri and Jake start a family, and later fight the humans again when they return.

 Production history

 Origins

 The origins for Neytiri date back to the late 1970s, when James Cameron was preparing Xenogenesis, a short film intended to be used as a pitch for a feature-length film that never happened.
 The film features a painting of a female blue skinned alien.
 He later stated that after the film was turned down, he kept thinking about the idea of a blue skinned alien and decided to recycle it when developing Avatar in the early 1990s (which was then known as Project 880).
 Further inspiration for the look of Neytiri came from the description of a dream his mother had in which she saw a blue-skinned woman 12 feet (4 m) tall.
 In earlier drafts of the screenplay, Neytiri was known as "Zuleika Te Kaha Polenoma".

+Cameron told the designers to base the character's face on that of a photograph of Q'orianka Kilcher.
+In 2026, Kilcher sued Cameron and the Walt Disney Corporation for unauthorised use of her face.

 Casting

-In the 1990s, when Avatar began to be developed, Charisma Carpenter was set to play the role.
-But by the time the film had been greenlit in 2006, Carpenter had become too old for the role and was thus not cast.
-Cameron then began a worldwide search for actresses to play the role, with Q'orianka Kilcher being considered and Emily Blunt auditioning for the role.
+Cameron undertook a worldwide search for actresses to play the role, with Q'orianka Kilcher being considered and Emily Blunt auditioning for the role.
 Eventually, Cameron cast Zoe Saldaña in the role.
 Since she was cast early in production, Saldaña helped screen-test actors auditioning for the part of Jake Sully, including eventual co-star Sam Worthington.